McLarenCollege/foundations_public/uk-tax-band-calculation.md

 Given the taxable income amount, write the tax amount.

-Note that you do not need to write any javascript for this exercise - just perform the calculation using a calculator and pen and paper/
+**Note that you do not need to write any javascript for this exercise - just perform the calculation using a calculator and pen and paper**

 For example,